-OBJECTIVE To identify and maintain areas reserved from harvest under a protected areas strategy on Crown and freehold lands.
-INDICATOR Proportion of area reserved from harvest under a protected area strategy.
+OBJECTIVE To identify and maintain areas reserved from harvest under a protected areas strategy in eastern Nova Scotia.
+INDICATOR Proportion of area reserved from harves st under a protected area strategy.
 TARGET Maintain 12% of total area reserved from harvest under a protected area strategy.
 VARIANCE +/- 1%

-2020 Update In the 7 eastern counties where PHP operates, there is a total of approximately 209,700 ha (29%) of legally protected Crown land.
+2021 Update In the 7 eastern counties where PHP operates, there is a total of approximately 209,700 ha (29%) of legally protected Crown land.
+On just the Crown FULA lands, approximately 69,558 hectares (13%) is legally protected (see below map).
 Additionally, there is 6,147 ha administratively protected by PHP.
 These areas are also on Crown land and were identified as ecologically significant during the HCVF assessment process.